 - For fire safety, the generator must be installed and maintained properly.
 Installation MUST always comply with applicable codes, standards, laws, regulations and product Installation Manual guidelines.
 Adhere strictly to local, state, and national electrical and building codes.
-Comply with regulations the Occupational Safety and Health Administration (OSHA) has established.
+Comply with regulations the local agency for workplace health and safety has established.
 Also, ensure that the generator is installed in accordance with the manufacturer's instructions and recommendations.
 Following proper installation, do nothing that might alter a safe installation and render the unit in noncompliance with the aforementioned codes, standards, laws and regulations. - Keep a fire extinguisher near the generator at all times.
-Extinguishers rated "ABC" by the National Fire Protection Association are appropriate for use on the standby generator.
-Keep the extinguisher properly charged and be familiar with its use.
+Use only a fully-charged fire extinguisher rated according to applicable industry standards, and be familiar with its use.
+You will not be able to extinguish an electrical fire in a standby generator if you use an improperly rated fire extinguisher.
 Consult the local fire department with any questions pertaining to fire extinguishers.